Project III (MATH????) 2026--2027

 Coxeter groups appear unexpectedly in many very distant domains of mathematics, as well as in physics, biology and even geology.
 Some of them can be viewed as symmetry groups of regular polytopes (e.g. Platonic solids).
 In general, any Coxeter group can be presented as a group generated by reflections in an appropriate vector space.

-After an introduction to the subject you will be able to look at several different aspects of Coxeter groups, namely algebraic, combinatorial and geometric, and to play with some related objects (Coxeter diagrams, Davis complex, etc).
-Another possible direction is to consider geometric Coxeter groups in high-dimensional hyperbolic spaces, where you will be able to look for new polyhedra tessellating the space.
+After that, you will be able to look at several different aspects of Coxeter groups, namely algebraic, combinatorial and geometric, and to play with some related objects (Coxeter diagrams, Davis complex, etc).
+Another possible (challenging) direction is to consider geometric Coxeter groups in high-dimensional hyperbolic spaces, where you will be able to look for new polyhedra tessellating the space.

 Prerequisites